GamecockCentral - Inside the snap count - South Carolina Gamecocks football

 Inside the snap count - South Carolina Gamecocks football

-In this feature, GamecockCentral.com gives subscribers a closer look at how many snaps each South Carolina football player took in a loss against UNC.We also break down what those totals mean and g...
+In this feature, GamecockCentral.com gives subscribers a closer look at how many snaps each South Carolina football player took in a win against Charleston Southern.We also break down what those to...

 PREMIUM CONTENT